International Journal of Numerical Modelling: Electronic Networks, Devices and Fields

 International Journal of Numerical Modelling: Electronic Networks, Devices and Fields is a peer-reviewed scientific journal published bimonthly by Wiley-Blackwell.
 It covers research on the applications of numerical and computational methods on electrical engineering problems, with a focus on electronic circuits and electromagnetic fields.
-It was established in 1988 and its editor-in-chief is Giovanni Crupi.
+It was established in 1988 and its editor-in-chief is Giovanni Crupi (University of Messina).

 Abstracting and indexing

 The journal is abstracted and indexed in: